AV-Lip-Sync+: Leveraging AV-HuBERT to Exploit Multimodal Inconsistency for Deepfake Detection of Frontal Face Videos: Experiments

+Our proposed AV-Lip-Sync+ model contains 132.85M trainable parameters.
+When incorporating the Face Encoder (FE) module, the parameters increase to 249.37M due to the additional fusion mechanism.
+To evaluate the inference time, we conducted experiments on an NVIDIA GeForce RTX 2080 Ti GPU.
+To ensure reliable measurements, the model was executed in evaluation mode, and multiple warm-up iterations were performed to mitigate cold-start overhead.
+The average inference time per video sample is 0.07 seconds for AV-Lip-Sync+ and 0.14 seconds for AV-Lip-Sync+ with FE.
+These measurements only consider the forward pass of the model and do not include the time for pre- or post-processing steps.

-Our model was trained by the Adam optimizer with a learning rate of 0.00001.
-We trained the model for $30$ epochs using an early stopping strategy.
-We added 3570 real videos from the VoxCeleb1 dataset~\cite{Nagrani17} to the real class and applied oversampling during training to deal with the data imbalance problem.
+Our model was trained by the Adam optimizer with a learning rate of 0.00001 and an early stopping strategy for $30$ epochs.
+We added 3570 real videos from the VoxCeleb1 dataset~\cite{Nagrani17} to the real class and employed a more effective sampling method called Imbalanced Dataset Sampler.
+This method rebalances class distributions during model training by ensuring that each batch contains a balanced number of samples from both classes (real and fake) and automatically estimates the sampling weights.
+Through this strategy, we not only address the challenge of dataset imbalance, but also overcome the overfitting and information loss issues associated with traditional over-sampling and under-sampling.